Mineralisolierte Hochtemperatur Thermoelemente bis 2500°C

-The selection of the sheath material for sheathed thermocouples is of central importance; it protects the measuring point and the thermocouple from external influences.
-In the high-temperature range, extreme temperatures prevail and there is a high level of interaction between sheath material, temperature, atmosphere and application area.
+The choice of sheath material for sheathed thermocouples is of central importance as it protects the measuring point and the thermocouple from external influences.
+Extreme temperatures and a high level of interaction between the sheath material, temperature, atmosphere and area of application prevail in the high temperature range.

-Especially for high temperature thermocouples type A and type C, in inert, reducing or oxidizing atmospheres, specific sheath materials are required for the respective application.
-The correct design increases the resistance and thus also the service life of the thermocouple.
+Particularly for type A and type C high-temperature thermocouples in inert, reducing or oxidizing atmospheres, specific sheath materials are required for the respective application.
+The correct design increases the resistance and therefore also the service life of the thermocouple.

 Jacket materialApplication temperature rangeMinimum bending radiusAreas of application